MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Lync/LyncServer/lync-server-2013-hardening-and-protecting-servers-and-applications.md

 ## <a name="best-practices"></a>Práticas recomendadas

-  - Otimize a proteção de todos os sistemas operacionais e aplicativos do servidor.
+  - Melhore a segurança de todos os sistemas operacionais e aplicativos do servidor.

-  - Proteger os instantâneos do servidor e aprimorar a segurança de todos os servidores virtuais.
+  - Proteja os instantâneos de servidor e aumente a segurança de todos os servidores virtuais.

-  - Use a política de grupo para implementar bloqueios de segurança.
+  - Use a Política de Grupo para implementar os bloqueios de segurança.

 </div>